How to become a ceramics designer-maker

 Courses vary in length and cost and are often open to all abilities.

-You'll need to put together a portfolio of work that you can show to potential employers and course providers.
-You can also develop your own blog and website or use social media and online craft communities to market yourself as a designer and get your work recognised.
+You'll need to put together a portfolio of work to show to potential employers and course providers.
+You can also use social media and online craft communities to market yourself and get your work recognised.

 You can hear more about the life of a ceramics designer from the Crafts Council.